mthroolin/mthroolin.github.io/resume.md

 ## Volunteer Experience

 `2017-2019`
-Missionary-Portugal, The Church of Jesus Christ of Latter-day Saints
+__Missionary-Portugal__, The Church of Jesus Christ of Latter-day Saints

 - Provided free tutoring in high school and college level mathematics (in portuguese).
 - Trained missionaries on use of geocoding scripts when switching from paper to electronic databases